Vision4Blind

 eSash

 We develop a mobility and navigational aid system for visually impaired persons, i.e. blind persons or persons with low vision.
 The system should enable visually impaired persons to navigate safely in an unknown terrain.
 It uses computer vision methods to detect landmarks, obstacles and free ground surface in front of the user.
 Acoustic as well as haptic interfaces (e.g. vibrating elements) are used to give information to the user.
-We have already created a prototype to this end and develop the system in a user-centered way, which is made possible by our tight cooperation with KIT’s support center for visually impaired students (SZS).
+We have already created a prototype to this end and develop the system in a user-centered way, which is made possible by our tight cooperation with KIT Center for Digital Accessibility and Assistive Technolgoy (ACCESS∂KIT).

 In the long term, we wish to allow visually impaired people to move around and to find their way safely on their own in a new environment, such as an unknown city or any other urban or rural environment.
 In the short term, our goal is to build a mobile system that helps visually impaired students to safely explore our university campus.